On April 4th, 2020 both Jupiter and Pluto formed a conjunction.

 Before getting into extensive details about this aspect, let’s break down what each component means.

 What does Jupiter represent?

 Jupiter is the planet of abundance and luck.
-It is masculine energy and is the planetary ruler of Sagittarius and the Ninth House, the house of philosophy, travel, knowledge, and expansion, but also, together with Neptune, rules Pisces and the Twelfth House, the house of subconscious mind, intuition, secrets, healing, and the After Life.
+It is masculine energy and is the planetary ruler of Sagittarius and the Ninth House, the house of philosophy, travel, knowledge, and expansion.

-Jupiter spends about a year in a sign, and takes about 12 years to circle the zodiac.
+Jupiter spends about a year in each sign, and takes about 12 years to circle the zodiac.
 It stations retrograde for about four months of each year.

 Jupiter directs the laws that shape our society.
 Jupiter represents the principle of expansion as well as the aspirations of the higher self.

 Pluto is the planet of power and transformation.
 It is masculine energy and is the ruler of Scorpio and the Eighth House, the house of death and rebirth, sex, finances and resources, and regeneration and transformation.